Home Archive › Forums › General Category › General Discussion › A "Wee" Quiz

 10) Ana – SDF’s first search dog

 this is just a few of the named ones, many perished trying to rescue people from the rubble of 9/11.
-R.I.P you all did a very good job :'(some breeds involved:
+R.I.P you all did a very good job :'(

 How scared must those owners have been.
 What wonderful pooches ;D